TamarShalem93/mine-sweeper/README.md

 # mine-sweeper
-the very first game I ever coded and d designed entirely on my own:)
+The very first game I ever coded and d designed entirely on my own:)
 Writing it was an especially fun and educational experience.
 The code is written in vanilla JavaScript, HTML and CSS.